tapharmonic/AVFoundationDemos/README.md

 ### Compose ###
 The Compose demo is a looping audio player illustrating how to build a multi-track composition.
-The key APIs it demos are AVMutableComposition and AVAudioMix.
+The key APIs it demos are AVMutableComposition and AVMutableAudioMix.

 ![compose demo](https://raw.github.com/tapharmonic/AVFoundationDemos/master/ScreenShots/compose.png)